yegor256/at/README.md

 [3.9] Don't help your tests; create the most inconvenient environment for them.

-[3.10] Don't keep temporary files next to the source code, use a temporary directory.
+[3.10] Don't keep temporary files next to the source code; use a temporary directory.

 [3.11] Don't test abstract classes.

-[3.12] Don't let tests log anything, keep the log empty.
+[3.12] Don't let tests log anything; keep the log empty.

 [3.13] Parameterize tests.